garylirocks/quickrefs/azure-networking.markdown

 ![ExpressRoute overview](images/azure_expressroute.svg)
 - A circuit represents a logical connection between your on-prem infrastructure and Microsoft cloud through a connectivity provider (e.g. AT&T, Verizon, Vodafone)
+  - One circuit consists of two links in active-active mode
 - A circuit does not map to any physical entities, it's uniquely identified by a standard GUID called a **service key**
 - A direct, private connection(but NOT encrypted) to Microsoft services, including Azure, Microsoft 365, Dynamics 365
 - A circuit is always active-active, two BGP sessions